 User Adoption Strategies – Revolution or Evolution?

-When staff feel very busy (which is pretty much all the time in most organisations), it’s common for there to be some resistance when it comes to the introduction of new systems.
+When employees feel very busy (which is pretty much all the time in most organisations), it’s common for there to be some resistance when it comes to the introduction of new systems.

 There is always a learning curve when it comes to new system adaptation, so any potential business risks from human error during the early stages of its use must be estimated and managed during this phase.